RezaOafrasyabi/Steam-game-unlocker/README.md

 - Supports account types: `standard`, `vip`, and `gift`.
 - Gift accounts have limited game access (only select games).

-### Game Library Management
-- View your game library.
-- Add new games to your library.
-- Track download and installation status.

-### Download & Installation
-- Download games from a URL.
-- Extract ZIP files and deploy Lua and manifest files to Steam.
-- Track progress of downloads and installations with unique worker IDs.
-- Deploy files from encoded source files (`src.txt` or `srcgift.txt`).

 ### Steam Integration
 - Detect installed Steam paths automatically.
 - Deploy files to Steam config and depotcache directories.